The set of solutions of random XORSAT formulae: Proof of Lemma 3.8 : A sparse basis for low-weight core solutions

 Given $\Ev_2$, we know that the number of checks for which an incoming message changes after $T_n$ is no more than $n/s_n^3$.
 Suppose $a_{ij} \in F^{(l)}$ is a marked check.
 Then we have

-since all check nodes in $F^{(l)}$ are equivalent with respect to the non-core, from Lemma \ref{lemma:NC_uniform_conditioned_on_GC_ECNC}.
+since all check nodes in $F^{(l)}$ are equivalent with respect to the noncore, from Lemma~\ref{lemma:NC_uniform_conditioned_on_GC_ECNC}.
 We already know that under $\Ev_1$, the number of marked checks is bounded by $s_n^2 \log s_n$.
 This leads to